thatwonguy/games/README.md

 # games
+This `gh-pages` branch within this repo is being used to test github page deployment from a branch.

-This repo is created as a place to get those github achievements by modifying the contributions.md file by adding your username and link to your github, feel free to submit pull requests, Co-auther a commit into "contributions.md" etc.
+is created as a place to get those github achievements by modifying the contributions.md file by adding your username and link to your github, feel free to submit pull requests, Co-auther a commit into "contributions.md" etc.

 More advanced contributions are also welcome.Start off by opening up an issue and lets have a discussion and start devying up the work to see how we can improve and create some games and keep adding features.